pumbas600/Halpbot-v1/README.md

 ## Why use Halpbot?

 Halpbot is a feature rich library with support for message commands, buttons, decorators along with easy implementation of custom functionality or implementations.
 It's approach to handling actions is unlike any current JDA framework; in fact it more closely resembles the approach seen in [Discord.py](https://github.com/Rapptz/discord.py).
 Some examples of what Halpbot can do are shown below.
-Do note that these examples only cover a small fraction of the functionality Halpbot has to offer and I would highly recommend taking a browse through the [wiki](https://github.com/pumbas600/Halpbot/wiki) to get a better appreciation for what's possible.
+Do note that these examples only cover a small fraction of the functionality Halpbot has to offer and I would highly recommend browsing the [wiki](https://github.com/pumbas600/Halpbot/wiki) to get a better appreciation for what's possible.

 ### Using Commands